jokelyo/librenms-devenv/terraform/README.md

 # Terraform GCP Test Environment
-This config was vibe coded with Github Copilot Agent using Gemini 2.5 Pro (Preview).
+This config was initially vibe coded with Github Copilot Agent using Gemini 2.5 Pro (Preview).
 The structure is a little different than I would have done it, but it works and was a fun learning experience.

 > [!WARNING]